 Risk and uncertainty are inherent parts of all project work, making project risk management an important topic for teams to address.
 Which is why so many projects—especially large technology projects—run into trouble.
 When studies tell us that easily half of all IT projects run over budget and past deadline, we see how easily risk turns into real trouble for projects and their organizations.

-Here are nine risk management steps that will keep your project on track.
+Here are nine project risk management steps that will help you keep everything on track:

 Create a risk register for your project in a spreadsheet.
-Include fields for: date of the risk being logged, risk description, likelihood, impact, owner, risk response, action, and status.
+Include fields for date of the risk being logged, risk description, likelihood, impact, owner, risk response, action, and status.
 A means of accurately tracking information is a crucial first step to a successful project risk management framework.

 Brainstorm all current risks on your project with the project’s key team members and stakeholders.
 Go through all the factors that are essential to completing the project and ask people about their concerns or any potential problems.
-Identify risks that relate to requirements, technology, materials, budget, people, quality, suppliers, legislation, and any other element you can think of.
+Identify risks that relate to project requirements, technology, materials, budget, people, quality, suppliers, legislation, and any other types of project risk you can think of.

 When you identify risks, also factor in positive risks and opportunities.
 For example, include all events that in some ways could affect your project in a positive manner.
 What would the impact be, for instance, if too many people turned up to the concert?
 What could you do to exploit this opportunity and plan for it?
 Just as you anticipate and plan for problems, prepare for unlikely successes.

 Another valuable part of any risk management process in project management is setting aside time at least once a week to identify new risks and to monitor the progress of all logged items.
-Risk management is not an exercise that only happens at the beginning of the project, but something that must be attended to in all of the project’s lifecycles.
+Project risk management is not an exercise that only happens at the beginning of the project, but something that must be attended to in all of the project’s life cycles.

 9. Report on project risks